googlefonts/fontra-docs/how-tos/installing-fontra-pak.md

     ![]({{ site.url }}/images/fontra-actions-build.png)

-4. In the Artifacts section of that page, click to download the appropriate installer for your platform.
+4. In the *Artifacts* section of that page, choose the appropriate installer for your platform and click to download.

     ![]({{ site.url }}/images/fontra-download-installer.png)

-5. Unzip and double-click the package, then drag the Fontra icon into the *Applications* folder to conclude the installation of the Fontra Pak app in your computer.
+5. Unzip and double-click the package, then drag the Fontra Pak icon into the *Applications* folder to conclude the installation.

     ![]({{ site.url }}/images/fontra-pak-installer.png)

-Congratulations!
-You have successfully installed Fontra.

 [Fontra Pak]: http://github.com/googlefonts/fontra-pak
 [GitHub]: http://github.com